vasu-rbt/rbt-xperience-core-components-editable-image/README.md

 # Compatibility

 This widget has been tested on Kentico Xperience 13.0.73 Core website and can be used on Kentico Xperience 13.0.73 Core  instance and higher.
+# Uninstall instructions

+After uninstalling this package from the solution, if you are still seeing the widget on the page tab in Kentico CMS then please follow the below steps.

+Go to Solution -> Select Bin folder -> Select the specific widget dll(Ex:RBT.Xperience.Core.Components.EditableImage.dll & RBT.Xperience.Core.Components.EditableImage.Views.dll) and delete
+-> Rebuild the solution